csyonghe/csyonghe.github.io/_posts/2017-9-29-AnimationRetargeting.md

 ## Implementation

-With all these ideas sorted out, I implemented a skeleton retargeting tool for my engine, as shown in the figure below.
+With all these details sorted out, I implemented a skeleton retargeting tool for my engine, as shown in the figure below.

 ![retargetTool]({{ site.baseurl }}/images/anim_retarget/fig2.png)

 The tool provides interface for the user to set up the bone mapping between the animation skeleton and model skeleton (through the panel on the right).
-If the bind poses of the two skeletons are different, the tool provides the interface (through the panel on the left) to type in transformations for each bone to morph the character into the same pose as animation skeleton's bind pose.
+For cases where the bind poses of the two skeletons are different, the tool also provides the interface (through the panel on the left) for user to type in transformations for each bone to morph the character into the same pose as animation skeleton's bind pose.
 The user can see the changes of the model as he types in the transformation values.
 The tool then uses the pose retargeting transforms to compute a single set of `SkeletonInverseBindPose` matrices and store them in a `.retarget` file.
 A good thing is that retargeting is an purely offline process and does not impact render performance.
 When rendering an animated model, the engine only requires three things: the mesh of the model, the `.retarget` file, and animation data (key frames).
 Once retargeting is done, there are no more worries about any mismatches in animation data and models through out the rest of the engine.